pranRV/devops-workshop/README.md

 Hi!
 I’m **Rithin Chalumuri**.

-I enjoy building products from 0 to 1, and helping others do the same.
+I enjoy building products from 0 to 1, and more importantly, I enjoy helping others build products from 0 to 1.

 I've worked across startups and tech projects where I’ve experienced systems growing from a single machine to distributed cloud-scale architectures.